Infographic: Bitcoin vs. Covid-19

-Not much more then another month later, when the World Health Organisation declared the world pandemic, Covid-19 left it’s first imprints on Bitcoin charts and values.
+About a month later, when the World Health Organisation declared a world pandemic, Covid-19 left its first imprints on Bitcoin charts and values.

-For those of you who are considered experts in the Bitcoin community and everyone following Bitcoin’s price fluctuations for the sake of your own coin’s future, you probably already know at least some of the information pictured below.
-As a summary or as complete news, we created the following whimsy cartoon infographic: Bitcoin vs. Covid-19 – Bitcoin’s journey through the Covid-19 pandemic.
+For those of you who are experts in the Bitcoin community and those who follow Bitcoin’s price fluctuations for the sake of your own coin’s future, you probably already know at least some of the information pictured below.
+As a summary, we created the following whimsy cartoon infographic: Bitcoin vs. Covid-19 – Bitcoin’s journey through the Covid-19 pandemic.

-Through February everything from panic to confusion engulfed every corner of the Earth including the world of Crypto until March 11, when the WHO declared a world pandemic.
+Through February everything from panic to confusion engulfed every corner of the Earth, including the world of Crypto; this went on until March 11 when the WHO declared a world pandemic.

 The impact on Bitcoin by the March event was evident:

-3. the increasing number of Bitcoins in circulation didn’t show any effect from Covid-19, which was expected as mining new Bitcoins has no reason to slow down or stop unless there was a global power outage.
+3. The increasing number of Bitcoins in circulation did not show any effect from Covid-19, which was expected as mining new Bitcoins has no reason to slow down or stop unless there was a global power outage.

-And if all this change might have frightened any Bitcoin enthusiast, things soon began diverting back to normal.
-By the end of March Bitcoin transaction fees were back to normal and the price started growing back again, reaching previously satisfying values with May already.
+And if all these changes might have frightened so Bitcoin enthusiasts, let me assure you that things soon began diverting back to normal.
+By the end of March, Bitcoin transaction fees were back to normal and the price started to grow back again, reaching the previously satisfying values as early as May.

-The large increase of Bitcoin transaction fees at the end of April isn’t related to the Covid-19 conundrum, it’s a consequence of Bitcoin’s third reward halving (every 210,000 blocks mined, or about every four years, the reward given to Bitcoin miners for processing transactions is cut in half), which was scheduled for May 11 and expected.
+The large increase of Bitcoin transaction fees at the end of April is not related to the Covid-19 conundrum – it is a consequence of Bitcoin’s third reward halving (every 210,000 blocks mined, or about every four years, the reward given to Bitcoin miners for processing transactions is cut in half), which was scheduled for May 11.

-And last but not least interesting and somewhat comforting news is the home-stay slots jackpot won at the beginning of May and amounting a staggering 29.65 Bitcoin, earning the winner about 250,000 USD.
+And our last but not least interesting and somewhat comforting news is this: home-stay slots jackpot won at the beginning of May.
+The price amounted to a staggering 29.65 Bitcoin, earning the winner about 250,000 USD.
 The winner remains anonymous.
-It’s great to see the quarantine brought some luck to someone!
+It is great to see that the quarantine brought some luck to someone!